 111 0.810853632 0x0cbe1101 21 64 65 6c 00 00 00 fa

 113 0.812042780 0x0cbe0111 04 81 8c 1e 00 00 fa 64

 115 0.821498922 0x0cbe1101 10 0e 01 00 00 00 00 fd

 116 0.822377593 0x0cbe1101 21 20 24 25 26 40 42 43

 117 0.823099192 0x0cbe1101 22 4d 24 25 26 40 42 43

 118 0.824343987 0x0cbe0111 10 09 81 40 00 00 01 80

 119 0.824665352 0x0cbe0111 21 b0 40 40 26 40 42 43

 Ok, so we got a good dump of data from the car, but what does it all mean?
 We were baffled.
-You can see the packet numbers here aren’t contiguous… in-between these MBE ISOTP packets are the MBE Simple packets – interspersed – I’ve removed them here so you can see the “raw” MBE ISOTP packets and what we were now trying to decipher.
+You can see the packet numbers here aren’t contiguous… in-between these MBE ISOTP packets are the MBE Broadcast packets – interspersed – I’ve removed them here so you can see the “raw” MBE ISOTP packets and what we were now trying to decipher.

 Those 31 repeating packets were all being sent and received within a 100ms time frame.
 And they repeat almost instantly.
-That implies that Easimap is updating its graphical display 10 times a second.
+That probably implies that Easimap is updating its graphical display 10 times a second.
 At least that sets us a reasonable rate at which we might be able to do the same.
 A rev-counter display or something similar will be more than responsive enough if we can refresh it at that rate.